englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 - `WorldPositionChange`: Used in response to a @(LayoutAnimation) to move the element by the amount of change in position relative to the entire display.
 - `Keyboard`: Moves the element relative to the size of the eyboard.

-Additionally, if you set `RelativeTo` to `Size` or `ParentSize`, you can move the element relative to the size of another element set by the `RelativeElement` property.

-`<Move X="0.5" RelativeTo="Size"/>` will move the element by half of its own width in the x-direction.
+The `RelativeNode` property lets you move an element relative to another.
+In that case, you may use the following `RelativeTo` modes:

+- `Size`: Works the same way it would without `RelativeNode`, but measures the size of the `RelativeNode` instead.
+- `ParentSize`: Same as `Size` but measures the `RelativeNode`'s parent size instead.
+- `PositionOffset`: Moves the element to be in the same position as the element specified by `RelativeNode`.
+  The offset is measured as the difference in `ActualPosition` between the two elements.
+- `TransformOriginOffset`: Works like `PositionOffset`, but insted measures the difference in `TransformOrigin`.

 Move corresponds to adding a @(Translation) on the element and using @(Change) to animate its X and Y values.
 The following two examples give the same result.

 ```